cberks97/MarauderScape-Server-Source/README.md

 but be sure to add to the changelog that I add so we all know what the heck we did.

 HELP: Add your questions or problems here and someone can try to answer or fix for you.
-- I need help getting all of the doors to open.
-I've tried the code and its just something I can't figure out at the moment.-Colin
 - I also am having trouble adding defence requirement to rune armor.
 All help appreciated. -Colin

 COMMANDS:(Plan to remove several of these, such as ::home, ::pure, ::reset, etc, as this is going to be a remake with no customs)